bdjohnson529/terraform-docker-ecs/README.md

-# Terraform : Docker on AWS
+# Terraform : Docker on ECS

-This repo demonstrates how to deploy a Docker image on AWS via Terraform.
+This repo demonstrates how to deploy a Docker image on AWS ECS via Terraform.
 Make sure you have both [Terraform](https://www.terraform.io/) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.

 The infrastructure defined in this repo uses the [Elastic Container Service](https://aws.amazon.com/ecs/) to deploy Docker containers on [Fargate](https://aws.amazon.com/fargate/).
 ECS can also be configured to deploy the containers on EC2.
 Reference the [ECS application architecture](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/application_architecture.html) to understand the tradeoffs between Fargate / EC2.